MayasaAlharbi/Project_for_publiching/README.md

 •	A Stored Procedure (SP) :

+A procedure:
+Is a type of subprogram that performs an action
+Can be stored in the database as a schema object Promotes reusability and maintainability

-is a programmable unit that performs operations on the database.
+in anthor word is a programmable unit that performs operations on the database.
 It can execute CRUD actions (INSERT/UPDATE/DELETE/SELECT), manage transactions, and return result sets or output parameters.
 Called with EXEC or EXECUTE.

 •	A Function (UDF — User Defined Function) :
+A function:
+Is a named PL/SQL block that returns a value
+Can be stored in the database as a schema object for repeated execution
+Is called as part of an expression or is used to provide a parameter value

+in anthor word
 returns a single value (Scalar) or a table (Table-valued).
 It’s used inside SQL expressions like SELECT, WHERE, or JOIN.
 Functions are pure — they shouldn’t modify database state (no INSERT/UPDATE/DELETE in T-SQL functions).

 **When i use it**